roe-dl/weewx-sqlupload/README.md

   web page data, optional, default `LONGBLOB`
 * `file_uploader`: section within `[StdReport]` that holds the related FTP uploader configuration, optional, default `FTP`.
+* `load_monitoring`: Put this option into the root level of `skin.conf`.
+  The value is the level of load monitoring to perform. `0` switches load monitoring off.
+This is the default.
+If `1` the CPU consumption is logged every archive cycle.
+If `2` even more details are logged.
+* `log_success`: whether to log or not to log successful operation, optional.
+The default is to use the general logging configuration of WeeWX.
+* `log_failure`: whether to log or not to log errors, optional.
+The default is to use the general logging configuration of WeeWX.
+* `dry_run`: In case you run SQLupload standalone and set `dry_run` to `true`, the SQL statements are printed out instead of executed.
+  This is for debugging only.

+If you set WeeWX into debugging mode, SQLupload emits more logging messages, too.

 ### Simple configuration for use together with the WeeWX built-in Seasons skin